An independent copy of the core PDF Library files are included in the Binaries folder under both the Java and the DotNET folders.

-All core DLL files located in \Binaries and the ICU DLL files are required.
+All library files located in \Binaries including the ICU library files are required.

 Max Speed Libraries

 Recent versions Adobe PDF Library include an alternate set of the core DLLs built with different compiler options from the standard DLL files.
 These Maximum Speed Library files may improve system performance.
 They are found in the \MaxSpeedLibs folder and may be used in place of the core DLLs found in the libs folder.

 Other required files

 The Microsoft runtime libraries are required for both Java and .NET: